EricFecteau/rust-data-analysis/src/4_stats/hypors.md

 You can perform various hypothesis tests in Rust using [hypors](https://docs.rs/hypors/latest/hypors/).
 This crate allows you to do t-tests, z-tests, proportion tests, ANOVA, Chi-square tests, and Mann-Whitney tests, using `polars` for data manipulations and `statrs` for statistical distributions.
 This section will give examples for a `Chi-square` test, an `ANOVA` and a `Mann-Whitney` test, focusing on modifying the `Polars` data used throughout the book to match the input necessary by the crate.

-> [!IMPORTANT]
-> `Hypors 0.2` uses `Polars 0.43`, while the rest of this book uses `Polars 0.49`.
-You will have to use [df-interchange](https://github.com/EricFecteau/df-interchange) as explained in the [concepts](../1_start/concepts.md) section of the book.

 ## Chi-square test

 With `Hypors`, you can perform a [Chi-Square Test for Independence](https://docs.rs/hypors/latest/hypors/chi_square/categorical/fn.independence.html).
 You can run the following code with `cargo run --example 4_2_1_chi_square`.

-We first must create some summary statistics for the contingency table needed for the Chi-Square test.
+We must first create some summary statistics for the contingency table needed for the Chi-Square test.
 We will create a count of individuals (unweighted) with paid overtime, by gender and marital status.

 ```rust
 === Rust 4_2_1_chi_square imports